tdep-developers/tdep-tutorials/02_thermodynamics/README.md

 In the `reference` folder, you will find a subdirectory `equation_of_state` which contains subfolders `aX`, where X is a number giving the lattice parameter.
-In these subfolder, you will find some input files with data computed at 1300K with the corresponding lattice parameter.
+In these subfolders, you will find some `infile.ucposcar` containing unitcells with different lattice parameters.
-- For each lattice parameter, compute the free energy.
-Look carefuly at the convergence for `U0` and the harmonic free energy.
+- For each lattice parameter, compute the free energy using the self-consistent sampling method.
+For bcc Zr, you will find a potential in the `00_preparation/potential_energy_surfaces/pes_zr/` folder.
 - Put volume/energy data (in $\mathring{a}^3/at$ and eV/at) in a file `eos_data.dat` to allow for the fitting.
+You can look at the `eos_data_0K.dat` file in the `reference` folder to see how this file should look like.
 - Fit an equation of state using the Vinet equations on the free energy.
 For this, you can use the script `fit_equation_of_state.py` in the `reference` folder, that can fit a Vinet equation of state from the file `eos_data.dat`.
 - Extract the lattice parameter of bcc Zr at this temperature from your fit.
 Compare it with the lattice parameter obtained from the minimization of the potential energy (a = 3.58$~\mathring{a}$.
 Note : for a monoatomic bcc crystal, the lattice parameter is given by $a = (2 V)^{1/3}$).

+Now, you can repeat this procedure at a different temperature to predict the thermal expansion of the system.

 ## Suggested reading